raganwald/raganwald.github.com/_posts/2016-12-27-recursive-data-structures.md

 ### accidental complexity

-Rotating a square in this recursive manner is very elegant, but our code is encumbered with some accidental complexity.
+Rotating a square in this recursive manner is intellectually stimulating, but our code is encumbered with some accidental complexity.
 Here's a flashing strobe-and-neon hint of what it is:

 ```javascript
 const firstHalf = (array) => array.slice(0, array.length / 2);